Saint George's School (Spokane, Washington): Notable events

 In 2001, student Eric Malm became a presidential scholar.

 In 2004, Saint George's was awarded a $3.5 million challenge grant from the Bill & Melinda Gates Foundation as part of their goal to raise $10 million for their 50th Anniversary in 2005.

 In 2007, Bill and Melinda Gates were the featured speakers at Saint George's graduation.
 Gates said: "Remember, the final measure of your life won't be how well you live, but how well others live, because of you".

 In 2014, the school transitioned to the International Baccalaureate Diploma Program, becoming the first school in the Spokane area to do so.

 In 2016, Jamie Tender was appointed Head of School.
 He had previously been the Head of Middle School and Assistant Head for Advancement.
 He succeeded Joseph Kennedy (2011-2016).

 In 2018 and 2020, the school won the WIAA Scholastic Cup, recognizing its excellence in academics, arts, and athletics as the top 2B classification school in Washington state.

 In 2020, the new Arts Building opened, providing expanded space for both the Lower and Middle School art and music classes.

-In 2020, several students at Saint George's voiced their concern that rival school Northwest Christian espoused homophobic beliefs prior to the annual rivalry basketball game.
-However, no action was taken by the school's administration.